axibase/axibase-charts/syntax/lib-functions.md

 Parameters:

-* `template` - Date template or calendar expression
+* `template` - Date template or calendar expression.
 * `zone` - Zone ID, in which template is need to be processed.
 It will be ignored, if template contains offset.
 * `returnDate` - If true, returns parsed date instead of function.
 * `isValidation` - If true, that means that parser was called for validation of template, and error must be rethrown to be shown to user.